ennur/MomentumBackpropagation/README.md

 # MomentumBackpropagation

-Yapay sinir ağının momentum backpropagation algoritması ile gerçekleştirimi
-#Projeye eklenmesi gereken jar dosyaları
+Creating an artificial neural network with momentum backpropagation algorithm.